Smartindia Classroom

 Question-1

-If existing firms earns super normal profits, it would ______________
+If existing firms earns super normal profits under monopolistic competition, it would _______________

 (A)